Voted Best Personal Injury Law Firm By Georgia Lawyers

 You don’t have to face this journey alone.
 Our experienced Atlanta motorcycle accident attorneys will handle every part of your case, from investigating the crash to negotiating with insurance companies and fighting for you at trial if necessary.
 We work on a contingency basis, meaning you pay nothing unless we win your case.
 Contact Wetherington Law Firm today for a free, no-obligation consultation.
 Let us help you rebuild your life and hold negligent parties accountable.
 Call us now or fill out our online form to get started.

-Why You Should Hire a Lawyer After a Motorcycle Accident in Atlanta, GA
+Why You Should Hire a Motorcycle Accident Lawyer After a Motorcycle Accident in Atlanta, GA

 Most motorcycle riders know that the insurance companies want to save money.
 But most riders and their families are unprepared for how well insurance adjusters are trained to minimize injuries and deny valid claims.
 Our motorcycle accident attorneys have the experience and financial resources needed to prove your case and get the maximum recovery possible for your injuries.